 The workplace can be an inspiring and fulfilling space, and bosses and managers can serve as effective mentors for employees who want to develop in their respective careers.
-However, there are also many instances of people in senior roles abusing their power, discriminating against and treating employees unfairly.
-Fortunately, South African labour laws offers protection and as the Labour Relations Act points out- “every employee has the right not to be subjected to an unfair labour practice.”
+However, there are also many instances of people in senior roles abusing their power, discriminating against and mistreating employees.
+Fortunately, South African labour laws offer protection and as the Labour Relations Act points out- “every employee has the right not to be subjected to an unfair labour practice.”

 What defines an unfair labour practice?

-If employment benefits aren’t applied fairly or if certain employees aren’t given the opportunity to take advantage of a training initiative, then these can also be regarded as unfair labour practices.
+If employment benefits aren’t applied fairly or if certain employees aren’t allowed to take advantage of a training initiative, then these can also be regarded as unfair labour practices.
 Likewise, a demotion without the employee’s consent can be unfair.
-The employee must have been in the actual post and the demotion must not just be evidenced by a slight change of the work or a change of the title.
+The employee must have been in the actual post, and the demotion must not just be evidenced by a slight change of the work or a modification of the title.
 In many cases, demotions are used by employers to avoid retrenchments or to accommodate the actual employee.

-• The failure or refusal of an employer to reinstate or re-employ a former employee in terms of any agreement.
-An example would be if an employer and employee have an agreement in place that states an employee would be re-employed after retrenchment if the same vacancy becomes available after retrenchment, and isn’t reinstated to their previous role.
+- The failure or refusal of an employer to reinstate or re-employ a former employee in terms of any agreement.
+An example will be if an employer and employee have a contract in place that states an employee would be re-employed after retrenchment if the same vacancy becomes available after retrenchment, and isn’t reinstated to their previous role.

-• An occupational detriment, other than dismissal, in contravention of the Protected Disclosures Act, 2000, on account of an employee having made a protected disclosure as defined in that Act.
-The Protected Disclosures Act No 26 of 2000 is specifically legislated in order to protect employees who want to or need to disclose information with regard to the commission of crime or any unfair discrimination and conduct detrimental to the health and safety of other employees.
+- An occupational detriment, other than dismissal, in contravention of The Protected Disclosures Act, 26 of 2000, on account of an employee having made a protected disclosure as defined in that Act.
+The law has been legislated explicitly to protect employees who want to or need to disclose information about the commission of crimes or any unfair discrimination and conduct detrimental to the health and safety of other employees.
 If an employee comes forward and discloses that they think a colleague is engaging in criminal activity and is prejudiced against as a result, then this would constitute an unfair labour practice.

 How to deal with unfair labour practices at work